PEP - post exposure prophylaxis/ post sexual assault

 Post-exposure prophylaxis, or PEP is another name for emergency HIV treatment.
 It is a short course of antiretroviral drugs that stops exposure to HIV from becoming a life-long infection.
 PEP is not a cure for HIV, it is a form of HIV prevention.

-It is important for your overall "future" reproductive health to complete the PEP medication and to attend all follow-up visits.
+It is important for your overall future health to complete the PEP medication and to attend all follow-up visits.
 Your care team will routinely screen for side effects of the medication, monitor lab work to make sure you're staying healthy, and screen for other health care and mental health care needs.

 emotional support and advice counseling